Minimum daily balance

 In banking, a minimum daily balance is the minimum balance that a banking institution requires account holders to have in their accounts each day in order to waive maintenance fees.
-This is not to be confused with the average daily balance, which is computed as the sum of daily balances in a billing period divided by the number of days.
+This is distinct from the average daily balance, which is computed as the sum of daily balances in a billing period divided by the number of days.

-This is how most checking account balances are measured.
+Most checking account balances are measured by minimum daily balance.
 An account balance may drop below the required amount throughout a given day as long as the balance requirement is met at the end of the business day.
 For example: Joan has a checking account with a "$1,600 minimum daily balance."
 One day she makes purchases that drop her balance down to $1,300 but then deposits a $400 paycheck before the end of the day.
 The bank won’t charge her the service fee because her final balance that day is $1,700.